ISFL: Federated Learning for Non-i.i.d. Data with Local Importance Sampling: Theoretical Results

-By adopting a water-filling approach, we only need to find a proper $\Gamma^*$ to guarantee that the lowest sampling probability $\varpi p_j^k$ falls below $q_j^k(\Gamma)$, which is the water-filling level height of Category $j$.
+\begin{remark} Let $q_j^{k}(\Gamma)=p_j+\alpha^k_{j}(\mathcal{T})\cdot\Gamma_k(\lambda)$.
+Note that the $k$-th client's optimal IS probability for category $j$ is the maximum between $\varpi p_j^k$ and $q_j^{k}(\Gamma)$.
+Besides, $\Gamma_k(\lambda)$ is a monotonic function of $\lambda$ and $\Gamma(\lambda)\geq 0$ always holds.
+Thus, we only need to consider the optimal non-negative $\Gamma^*$.
+Then, the numerical solutions in \eqref{thm2-q_star} can be calculated by choosing a proper $\Gamma^*$ through a classical water-filling approach as shown in Fig. \ref{waterfilling}. \end{remark} \begin{remark}[The comparison with IS based FL] A related approach for non-i.i.d.
+FL is ISFedAvg proposed in \cite{rizk2020federated}, which also adopts the importance sampling to improve the FL performance.
+However, ISFedAvg only considers the convex loss functions, and assumes that the distance between the local models and the global model is bounded.
+Besides, its sampling strategy is to up-sample the data with larger gradient norms.
+In contrast, Theorem \ref{thm2-opt} implies that the categories with larger global proportion or smaller gradient Lipschitz shall be up-sampled.
+The experimental results in Section \ref{subsec evaluation prop} will indicate that ISFL is more reasonable and compatible for deep learning models.
+Moreover, the optimal IS weights of ISFL can be calculated by a water-filling approach, which is more flexible and practical. \end{remark} By adopting a water-filling approach, we only need to find a proper $\Gamma^*$ to guarantee that the lowest sampling probability $\varpi p_j^k$ falls below $q_j^k(\Gamma)$, which is the water-filling level height of Category $j$.
 Furthermore, we formulate the following Theorem \ref{thm3-opt-Gamma} to show how the optimal factor $\Gamma^*$ is calculated through the water-filling method. \begin{theorem}[Calculation of $\Gamma^*$] For client $k$, if the lowest IS weight $\varpi$ is properly set to satisfy $p_j\geq \varpi p^k_j$ for all categories $j=1,\cdots,C$, through the water-filling approach, the optimal factor $\Gamma^*$ in \eqref{thm2-q_star} shall be chosen as

 if the set is not empty. \end{theorem} The proof is given in Appendix \ref{appendix B-Thm3}.

 Overall, according to Theorem \ref{thm2-opt} and Theorem \ref{thm3-opt-Gamma}, we theoretically solve $\mathcal P^k_{\mathcal{T}}$ and obtain the optimal local IS strategies for each client.